 *To learn more about what exactly an animal totem or spirit guide is, check out Jordana Van’s awesome Youtube series.

 My perspective is interesting because Cat represents both my spirit animal and my familiars.
-This article is going to be me rambling about my life as a cat lady, but if you’d rather get a more objective view of the Witch and Cat relationship, check out my previous article, 3 Wasy a Cat Can Help Balance Your Spiritual Practice.
+This article is going to be me rambling about my life as a cat lady, and the valuable life lessons that have come along with it.
+But if you’d rather get a more objective view of the Witch and Cat relationship, check out my article, 3 Ways a Cat Can Help Balance Your Spiritual Practice.

 As for me, I’ve been a crazy cat lady all my life, but where should I begin?